jurihock/stftPitchShift/README.md

 This repository features two analogical algorithm implementations, [main.cpp](main.cpp) (C++) and [main.py](main.py) (Python).
 Both of them contains following modules of the same name (but different file extension, of course).

+In addition to the base algorithm, it also features a spectral multi pitch shifting extension, which is described in the later section.

 ### Vocoder

 The *Vocoder* module transforms the DFT spectral data according to the original algorithm, which is actually the [instantaneous frequency estimation](https://www.audiolabs-erlangen.de/resources/MIR/FMP/C8/C8S2_InstantFreqEstimation.html) technique.